An analytic proof of Griffiths' conjecture on compact Riemann surfaces: Introduction

 \subsection{Acknowledgements}

 The author thanks his supervisor, Shin-ichi Matsumura, for introducing him to the topic of this paper and for his constant support.
-He is also grateful to Satoshi Jinnouchi for introducing him to the book \cite{LT}, and to Vamsi Pingali for kindly answering his questions about the paper \cite{Pin23}.
+He is also grateful to Satoshi Jinnouchi for introducing him to the book \cite{LT}, to Kuang-Ru Wu for giving valuable comments on the first version of this paper, and to Vamsi Pingali for kindly answering his questions about the paper \cite{Pin23} and for giving valuable comments, as well as for pointing out a subtle issue regarding the smoothness of eigenvalues in the first version of this paper.
+He also thanks the anonymous referee for helpful comments and for introducing him to the paper \cite{LZZ}, and for pointing out a subtle issue regarding the smoothness of eigenvalues in the first version of this paper.
 This work was supported by JSPS KAKENHI Grant Number JP24KJ0346.